-So, in today’s Stray Sheep I’m briefly going to talk about the GamesCom-Experience!
+So, in today’s Stray Sheep I’m briefly going to talk about the GamesCom Experience!
 Or rather the TLDR-version of an upcoming post that I’m going to write (tomorrow I believe?
 Maybe even on Saturday?
 I don’t know, tbh.).

-So, I went there at around 10:30 am – to the GamesCom in Cologne, which is (one of the biggest if not) the biggest gaming-event/convention in Germany and I really enjoyed myself there.
+So, I went there at around 10:30 am – to the GamesCom in Cologne, which is (one of the biggest if not) the biggest gaming event/convention in Germany and I really enjoyed myself there.
 I stayed until 8:30 pm (so about ten hours) and while it was quite cramped here and there, it still was enjoyable.
 Also, they improved the space that you’ve got in the hallways and stuff, I’ve heard, so it’s a lot better than the last few years.
 I mostly spent my time talking to devs and playing Indie Games while also getting some interviews going and I was chuffed to bits that I got the chance to talk to them.

-My highlight was probably the funny questions I asked some of the devs as well as meeting all those new people there and finding out about new games.
+My highlight was probably the funny questions I asked some of the devs and meeting all those new people there and finding out about new games.
 I sadly spent quite some time searching for Dead Mage’s “Children of Morta” only to find out that they were in the Business Area (where I wasn’t allowed to go to)….yep.
 Quite sad.
 But CoM is coming out in September, so it’s fine, I guess! :)

 There were some interesting games that I’m really hyped up for.
 But I guess I’ll report on those in another post as I’m way too tired right now and as my back’s killing me, right now.